 You Can Reverse Cataracts

 Nature provides all sorts of remedies to cure what appear to be hopeless situations.
 Triphala tea eyewashes are an example.
-Performed several time daily, this has been used not just for cataracts but glaucoma as well.
+When patients perform this eyewash several times daily, it can help treat both glaucoma and cataracts.
 Wheatgrass juice, consumed in addition to the eyewashes, has improved the vision of canines with cataracts up to 40 percent.
 Humans can also benefit.

-The alternatives can range from home spun remedies such as organic apple cider vinegar mixed with water, to the more exotic such as the Chinese shihu-yeguang.
-Gingko increases blood flow to the eyes and cannabis has been known to help those suffering from glaucoma.
+The alternatives can range from homespun remedies such as organic apple cider vinegar mixed with water, to the more exotic such as the Chinese shihu-yeguang.
+Ginkgo increases blood flow to the eyes and cannabis sometimes helps those suffering from glaucoma.